NathanVaughn/daily-realtor/README.md

 python -m pip install -r requirements.txt
 ```

-Next, you're going to need a lot of environment variables.
+Next, you need to set up a config file.
 See [config.example.json](config.example.json)
 Create a copy of this file named `config.json`.
 You can now run

 ```bash